c-villain/Animatable/README.md

 ## Quick start

+All examples you can find in demo project inside package.

 There are different custom animation types provided by `Animatable`.

 👇🏻 Tap on its name to see description and example of using.